 When it comes to big data, more and more enterprises are beginning to embrace the cloud for its flexibility.
 Many of these companies are adopting a hybrid approach to their big data lakes, looking for ways to leverage efficiencies and opportunities of cloud-based applications and storage alongside their on-premise data.

 A data management platform such as Zaloni's, can span on-premise and cloud-based computing across the enterprise.
 By capturing the metadata needed to implement consistent data management and governance processes, companies are able to confidently use the cloud as a Hadoop data lake for core use cases that couldn’t be considered before.

 As you know, one of the cloud’s advantages is its rapid elasticity—the ability to provision and pay for just the resources required in real time, on the fly.
 Also, storage and compute services can be decoupled in the cloud.
 Both of these capabilities have significant implications in terms of lowering the barrier to entry for companies of all sizes to derive value from big data.

-Let’s take a look at how these capabilities, combined with a data management platform designed for Hadoop make the cloud a good option for your data lake.
+Let’s take a look at how these capabilities, combined with a data management platform designed for Hadoop make the cloud a good option for your data lake and future growth.

 1. Increased compute elasticity

 With cloud services like Amazon Web Services (AWS) EMR or Microsoft Azure HD Insight, companies can spin up and scale Hadoop clusters as business demands.
 However, maintaining persistent clusters can be expensive, particularly for proof of concept projects and sandbox environments that may not produce a return on investment.
 Decoupled storage and compute make transient clusters—which automatically shut down and stop billing when processing is finished—a more cost-effective option.
 This allows administrators to work complex, repeatable workflows on the most comprehensive data sets in the most economical manner.